maxhbr/LDBcollector/docs/source/install.md

 In case you need to access the `django-admin` tool from outside Docker, you should use :
 `docker exec -it hermine_django_1 /opt/hermine/manage.py`

+To automatically init the database with [reference data](reference_data.md), just put the `shared.json` file in the `docker/` directory before starting the containers.

 ### HTTPS profile

 You just need to set `HERMINE_SECRET` and `HERMINE_HOST` environment variables before